segmentedbit/impro-assignment/README.md

 The program can be found in the 'Release' directory.
 It was mandatory to deliver a Windows executable.
 The GetARealOS.exe is Windows 8.1 64 bit executable, in order to run correctly you need the Visual c++ 2012 redistributable, which can be downloaded here:
 - http://www.microsoft.com/en-us/download/details.aspx?id=30679

+###Documents
+We made an user manual and an supporting document which describes the different programmed pipelines.
+They can be found in the 'Documents' directory.

 ###Interesting links: